 Head of School

-The Head of School is formally accountable to the Council and is reviewed annually with input from all stakeholders.
+The Head of School is formally accountable to the School Council and is reviewed annually with input from all stakeholders.

 The leadership team includes the Early Childhood, Primary School and High School Coordinators plus the Head of School and Business Manager who work in close collaboration with the College of Teachers and all faculties.

 Early Childhood Coordinator – Irene Bragg

 Learning Support Coordinator – Sandra Van Vliet

 The College of Teachers is the body responsible for the pedagogical leadership of the school and the development and implementation of policies and procedures relating to the education of students at Willunga Waldorf School.
 It is actively engaged in shaping the culture, direction and evolution of the school.
 The College meets weekly to explore pedagogical and cultural questions, based on both study and experience.

 Students from Classes 8 to 12 are delivered to the student leadership team each year by their peers on the basis of qualities of leadership as determined and agreed by the student body.
 The student leadership team works with teachers and students to organise special school events and provide student voice in matters of policy and procedure.